 In the evening, consider grabbing the first meal of your trip in Thamel, a tourist hub whose eateries offer a variety of Western and local Nepali dishes.

 Day 2: Explore Kathmandu: Patan, Boudhanath, and Pashupatinath

-After breakfast, you'll get to know the incredible Kathmandu Valley with a full day of guided sightseeing.
-You'll meet your expert in your hotel's lobby and will be chauffeured by private car to three incredible UNESCO World Heritage Sites.
+Get to know the incredible Kathmandu Valley with a full day of guided sightseeing.
+You'll meet your expert in your hotel's lobby and be chauffeured to three incredible UNESCO World Heritage Sites by private car.

 Your final destination on today's tour is one of the holiest temples in the Hindu religion: Pashupatinath.
 The temple is revered as the birthplace of the Hindu god Lord Shiva and is therefore dedicated to him.
 You're bound to be joined by a constant stream of sadhus, Hindus making the pilgrimage to this important site by way of India and other regions in Nepal.

 Pashupatinath rests on the banks of the sacred Bagmati River, which serves as an access point for cremation.
 Note that this is the main cremation site for Hindus in the Kathmandu Valley, and you'll notice cremation ghats lining the edge of the water.